saphjra/PoTeC_depencency_trees_correction/stimuli/ANNOTATION.md

 Manual corrections were made to adjust the trees for the same sentence splits as in the word features files defined by ``sent_index_in_text``.
-An additional colum manually_corrected was added to the file to indicate the corrected words.
+An additional colum manually_corrected was added to the file to indicate for which words manual corrections were made.

 ### Constituency Trees